 This article follows my previous article about Santorini, which covered the most convenient (and cheapest) airline, the Schengen visa application, where to stay, and the best spots to visit.
-That article also gives valuable tips to avoid ferry disasters.
-Click here to read the article: Irresistible Santorini – A trip from South Africa.
+It also gives valuable tips to avoid ferry disasters.
+Irresistible Santorini – A trip from South Africa.

 Is Mykonos worth the visit?

 Mykonos island is the most glamorous Greek island visited Greece by A-list celebrities, jet-setters and party-seekers.